-Wilhelm Kull, age 64, has been a director of Autoliv Inc. since May 1997 and until March 31, 1999, was the Chief Financial Officer of Autoliv, Inc. He has been Vice President and Chief Financial Officer of Autoliv AB since 1975, when the company was named Granges Weda and was a subsidiary of Granges AB, a publicly listed company.
+Wilhelm Kull, age 65, has been a director of Autoliv since May 1997 and until March 31, 1999, he was the Chief Financial Officer and until April 1, 2001, Vice President IT of Autoliv, Inc. He was Vice President and Chief Financial Officer of Autoliv AB since 1975, when the company was named Granges Weda and was a subsidiary of Granges AB, a publicly listed company in Sweden.
 Mr. Kull served as the Deputy Chief Financial Officer of Granges AB from 1969 to 1974.
 Prior to such time, Mr. Kull worked for five years at a certified public accounting firm in Sweden.
 He holds a Bachelor of Science degree in business and an M.B.A. from the University of Colorado in the United States.

-S. Jay Stewart, age 62, has been a director of Autoliv, Inc. since May 1997.
+S. Jay Stewart, age 63, has been a director of Autoliv since May 1997.
 Mr. Stewart was elected by the Board to serve as the Chairman of the Board, effective April 24, 2001.
 He was Chairman and Chief Executive Officer of Morton International, Inc. from April 1994 through October 1999, and has been a director of Morton since 1989.
-Mr. Stewart was President and Chief Operating Officer of Morton International, Inc. from 1994.
+Mr. Stewart was President and Chief Operating Officer of Morton International, Inc. from 1989 through March 1994.
 In addition, he is a director of Household International, Inc. and of Box USA Corp.
 Mr. Stewart holds a Bachelor of Science degree in Chemical Engineering from the University of Cincinnati and an M.B.A. from West Virginia University.

-Roger W. Stone, age 65, has been a director of Autoliv, Inc. since May 1997 and is Chairman and CEO of Box USA Corp.
+Roger W. Stone, age 66, has been a director of Autoliv since May 1997 and is Chairman and CEO of Box USA Corp.
 He served until 1998 as Chairman of the Board (since 1983), President (since 1975), and Chief Executive Officer (since 1979) of Stone Container Corporation, a multinational producer and marketer of pulp, paper and packaging products.
 Mr. Stone was President and Chief Executive Officer of Smurfit Stone Container Corporation from 1998 to 1999.
 He was a director of Morton International Inc. from 1989 through 1999 and is a director of McDonald's Corporation and Option Care, Inc. He is a graduate of the University of Pennsylvania's Wharton School of Finance.